After a while, laminate floors start to separate and detach. Why does this happen, and how to fix separating laminate floors?

-You can fix separating laminate floors by using a floor gap fixer.
-This is a device that is designed to pull or push the separated laminate planks together.
-Some floor gap fixers will need you to hit the flat end of the fixer with a rubber mallet to push the separated laminate floor back in place.
+To fix separating laminate floors, use a floor gap fixer.
+This device will push (or pull) the separated laminate planks together.
+Some floor gap fixers must be hit with a rubber mallet at the flat end to put the laminate planks back in place.

 Why is Your Laminate Floor Separating?

 There are different reasons for separation in your laminate floor.
-But before we go on to the causes, you should know that there are two main types of separation in laminate floors.
+But before we go on to the causes, you should know that there are two main types of separation in laminate floors; lateral and longitudinal.

-The first type is lateral separation or gaps.
-This is when the laminate planks get separated at the end of the plank.
+The lateral separation or gaps is when the laminate planks get separated at the end of the plank.
 Lateral gaps are smaller and easier to fix.
 On the other hand, longitudinal separation is when the laminate floor separates on the long side.
 Longitudinal gaps are larger and harder to fix.

 1. Uneven Subfloor

-The most common reason for longitudinal separation or gaps in your laminate flooring is an uneven subfloor.
+An uneven subfloor is the main reason for a longitudinal separation or gaps in your laminate floors.
 This is when the base of the laminate floor is patchy, bumpy, or rough.

 The subfloor is the foundation or base of the floor.
 The subfloor can be concrete, wood, or a custom subfloor you install.
 This is where the laminate planks will sit on.
-Now, if the subfloor is rough, uneven, or patchy, it will prevent the laminate planks from sitting flush on the subfloor.
+So, if the subfloor is rough, uneven, or patchy, it will prevent the laminate planks from sitting straight (even) on the subfloor.

 2. Moisture or High Humidity